branaway/Japid/readme.txt

 where we invoke the renderer *hello* class directly and throw a JapidResult for the Play! framework to do its work.

+You can also invoke the renderer implicitly from the controller using a method from the JapidController super class:

+instead of the above line, we can also do:

+		renderJapid(param1, param2, etc);

+For this to work we must make sure the hello.html is exactly in the app/japidviews/Application/ directory.
+This method is slightly slower than direct invocation since it uses reflection to find the renderer, and we lose strong parameter type checking until runtime.

 Now point your brower to http://127.0.0.1:9000/Application/hello and you'll see: